 No-one particularly cares for work itself, for most of them have been bored out of their minds at school, and recognise that very few of them will get jobs they look upon as worthwhile or fulfilling.

-new 'freedom' that money brings.
+It is the wages which are important, and the new 'freedom' that money brings.
 If a young person doesn't get a job, they feel they are 'letting down their family' - and there's always some clown about who insists all that's needed is a bit more effort.